Cash flow management: 5 rules for small businesses

 5. Build a cash reserve

-Use Xero to make cash flow work for you
+Use Xero to simplify your cash flow management

 FAQs on cash flow management